 Mentors are a major part of their mentee's life.
-They provide stability and a caring relationship for their mentees where they might not otherwise have a caring adult.
-They provide their kids with a something to be excited about and someone who is always looking out for their well being.
+They provide stability and a caring relationship for their mentees.
+They provide their kids with something to be excited about and someone who is always looking out for their well being.

 - Meet four times each month with their mentor (one meeting each month is sponsored by 4-H)

 - Attend monthly Family Night Out programs together with their family